 Bedroom 1 has a king sized bed (1.8 x 2.0m), large storage cupboard, en-suite bathroom with shower and bath etc. and windows looking out onto the lake and mountains.
 The bedroom has a ceiling fan and windows can be opened to take advantage of cooling evening breezes.

-Bedroom 2 has two single beds 1.9m x 0.80m which can be pushed together if required.
+Bedroom 2 has two single beds 1.9m x 0.80m which can be pushed together if required to form a double bed.
 There is a large built in cupboard, ceiling fan and again views of the lake and hills complete this slightly smaller room which has a wet room bathroom with level floor and walk in shower also suitable for wheel chair use.

 Going through the double doors to the living area, again on the same level, which opens out into a large kitchen/dining room.
 The kitchen on the left is fully equipped with modern equipment, fridge/freezer, oven, microwave, dishwasher and washing machine and an extensive supply of crockery, glasses and cutlery for eight people.
 A central peninsular unit with two stools provides a breakfast bar for early risers or a place to sit and support the chef whilst helping to keep all glasses charged.
 The oven is electric and the 4 ring hob unit is split between gas and electricity.